nika-akin/wrong-biennale/README.md

 ![Header Image Placeholder](./ab.png)

-**Quantum Landscapes** is an interactive 3D experience exploring the ambiguity of knowledge and measurement through the metaphor of quantum orbitals.
+**Pas Normales Landscapes** is an interactive 3D experience exploring the ambiguity of knowledge and measurement through the metaphor of quantum orbitals.

 ---